CS4300-CS5300-SP26/dev6_cust5/README.md

 - Roommate posting tests (create, view, close, delete, permission checks)

 Overall, the project achieved approximately **85% code coverage**.

+---

+### 12. Additional Testing Contributions

+During this sprint, we also took over a portion of the **functional, unit, and integration testing** .
+In particular, we created tests for the **Neighborhood Price Comparison** feature and the **Social Posts** feature.

+We developed tests to verify:
+- Page load status
+- Correct application of filter logic
+- Real-time broadcasting behavior

+---

 ## Files Updated